Editor’s Note: This is an updated version of a story that was originally published March 12.

 “It’s a great concern,” she said.

-"If we need to delay or discontinue nonresponse follow-up visits in a particular community, we will adapt our operation to ensure we get a complete and accurate count," the Census Bureau has said
+“If we need to delay or discontinue nonresponse follow-up visits in a particular community, we will adapt our operation to ensure we get a complete and accurate count,” the Census Bureau said Wednesday.

 A citizenship question isn’t on the census.